 At Committee meetings over 50% of the Committee members, of whom two shall be Officers, shall form a quorum.

-An Annual General Meeting, of which at least fourteen days’ written notice shall be given to all members, shall be held in October to receive the Annual Report and Statement of Accounts, for the election of Officers and Committee and an Independent Examiner of the Accounts, and for any other business at the discretion of the Chair.
+An Annual General Meeting, of which at least fourteen days’ written notice shall be given to all members, shall be held in October to receive the Annual Report and Statement of Accounts, for the election of Officers and Committee and, if required by law and/or the Charity Commission, an Independent Examiner of the Accounts, and for any other business at the discretion of the Chair.

 Special General Meetings may be convened at the discretion of the Committee, or by the Honorary Secretary within 21 days after the receipt in writing of a requisition stating the business to be transacted thereat and signed by not fewer than twenty members of the Society.
 No business other than that specified shall be undertaken at such meetings.